All about Pinterest

 Pinterest is similar to Facebook and Twitter for business in that it runs on an economy of shares, likes and mentions.
 Aside from putting up your own pins, make sure that you connect with other pinners and businesses in your sector - especially influencers and those businesses with large followings.
 By exposing their pins and boards, they will be notified, and can see who is supporting them, and will likely return the favour.

 Making the most of captions

 When you create a pin, you have an opportunity to add a caption.
 It’s important to make the most of this, as the text you add to the caption will be used to help people find your pin when they search for keywords.
 You should try to create a caption that’s descriptive and fun to read, but which also uses the keywords that you hope people will search for.
 While you can use up to 500 characters for your caption, as a general rule you should aim for 200-300 character captions.
 This caption length has been shown to be the most effective.

-Hashtags are no longer necessary on Pinterest as the search functionality looks for keywords in pin descriptions.
 When writing your pin descriptions, make sure you are using the keywords most people would use to find your content.
-For example, if you want to be found under the keyword ‘travel’, you would obviously use the word “travel” somewhere in your description.
+For example, if you want to be found under the keyword ‘travel’, you would obviously use the word 'travel' somewhere in your description.